 - 14.03 If the WSIB does not approve a claim for benefits, the employee may apply for benefits under Article 14.01 notwithstanding the delay inherent in awaiting the ruling from WSIB and notwithstanding any procedural rules of any insurance carrier administering the benefit. - An employee who will be absent on the afternoon or night shift due to personal illness must notify the Employer at least three (3) hours prior to the commencement of the shift unless impossible.
 An employee who will be absent on the day shift due to personal illness must notify the Employer at least one and one-half (11⁄2) hours prior to the commencement of the shift unless impossible.
-Late notice does not cause forfeiture of sick pay benefits. - 14.05 (a) Where a medical examination is required to comply with a statute, an employee may choose their personal physician. - (b) In the event that the employer requires an employee to be seen by a physician of the employer's choice, the employer shall pay the cost of the examination.
-Such requirement will not be exercised in an unreasonable manner.
+Late notice does not cause forfeiture of sick pay benefits.

+14.05 If the Employer requires an employee to provide a medical certificate upon their return to work, the full cost of such certificate shall be paid by the Employer.